archmoj/opengrib2/README.md

   Datamart does not (yet) have [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) setup.

 - one "local" demo, where MSC grib2 files are downloaded and served up locally.
-  We decode and plot the grib2 data in client-side.
+  We decode and plot the grib2 data in the client.

+Prequisites: Node.js, npm and a "modern" browser.

 ## How to run the "local" demo

-Prequisites: Node.js, npm and "modern" browser.

 - run `npm i`
 - run `./wget-grib2.sh` to download a few grib2 files